jakobahlberg/High-Movement-Pruning/README.md

 ## Authors

-This mini research study was developed by us as part of Assignment 3, investigating the Lottery Ticket Hypothesis on convolutional neural networks.
+This mini research study was developed by Johan Nielsen, Lasse Abildhauge Christensen and Jakob Ahlberg as part of Assignment 3, investigating the
+Lottery Ticket Hypothesis on convolutional neural networks.

 ## Background